-Here are the first signs of the tunnels that will be under Precinct Properties' Commercial Bay downtown development being built by Fletcher Construction.
+Here are the the latest views of the CRL tunnels being built by Fletcher Construction under Precinct Properties' Commercial Bay downtown development

 The 3.45km twin-tunnel underground rail link up to 42 metres below the city centre will transform downtown Britomart Transport Centre into a two-way through-station that better connects the Auckland rail network.